 But the really awesome part of this post are the following 2 photos.

-(the 3 black spots) and the guts of the larvae (green).
+This is a photo of one larvae showing the eyes (the 3 black spots) and the guts of the larvae (green). |

 These 2 still images are from 2 digital photos I took on my Nikon D50.
 They are both a small piece of those pictures.
 Using iPhoto, I cropped them, then zoomed in on the image, and took a screen shot.
 Voila!
 Both of them show the yolk sac around the larvae - it's a bit pinkish.
 That's the source of the larvaes' nutrition after they have hatched.

 You can also see the eyes in the top 2 larvae.
-The bottom
+The bottom one gives an amazing view of the underside of the larvae |

 Wednesday, July 4, 2012